makerdao/governance-manual/parameter-index/debt-auction/param-lot-size-increase.md

 _Debt Auction Lot Size Increase_ = 50%

 1. An MKR Auction is triggered starting at 100 MKR and fails to receive any bids.
-2. The MKR Auction is restarted starting at 150 MKR and fails to receive any bids.
+2. The MKR Auction is restarted at 150 MKR and fails to receive any bids.
-3. The MKR Auction is restarted starting at 225 MKR, and successfully receives bids.
+3. The MKR Auction is restarted at 225 MKR, and successfully receives bids.

 {% endhint %}